 How to Find the Zero Point / Starting Point?

-For people who have Q2 / JX / JE, which are equipped with the internal adjustment, congratulations, you’ve already found the starting point by turning the adjustment dial clockwise till the crank handle won’t spin freely without any resistance.
-The numbers on the dial are designed for counting how many steps you’ve turned and therefore the starting point is not necessary to be at #0.
+For those with a Q Series, J, JX, or JE grinder (equipped with an internal adjustment), the starting point is found when you turn the adjustment dial clockwise until the crank handle stops spinning freely, without any resistance.
+The numbers on the dial are used to count how many steps you’ve turned, so the starting point doesn’t have to be at #0.

 1Zpresso Classic Internal Adjustment Dial